TylerMG2/homeserversetup/README.md

 These commands retrieve the latest versions of any installed packages and then upgrade to those latest versions.

 ### What are packages?
 I like to think of packages in linux like any program you install on windows, they already come with all the 'code', enviroment, dependancies (other packages for example) that it takes to run the software.
 To install packages you typically use a package manager (which is also a package) to automate a lot of the process.
 In the case of Ubuntu Server and most debian based distributions APT is the default package manager and you probably recognise it from the command above.
 Package managers are responsible for automating the installation, updates and removal of packages.
-To install of first package, run the following command.
+To install our first package, run the following command.
 ```bash
 sudo apt install neofetch
 ```